balaji-vbr/Physical-Design-using-open-source-EDA-tools/README.md

 On day 4 concepts were taught on Delay tables, Setup timing analysis and introduction to flipflop setup time, Setup timing analysis using real clocks, Hold timing analysis using real clocks<br />

-And the labs mainly focussed on netlist description and transient response of and inverter.
+And the labs mainly focussed on netlist description and transient response of an inverter.

 ### **LAB**